hadishahpuri/st-dev/README.md

 - ```docker exec -it app npm run build```
 - after the above commands you should be able to visit this project at: http://localhost

+### Things that could be done!
+(But I didn't have the time)

+- Use React Toastify instead of alert!
+- Use Shadcn instead of Tailwind for better theme structure
+- Add cancel reservation ability
+- Add users login to handle multiple user reservations (Currently a default user is beeing used)

 Thank you for reviewing this task!